 AML work continues to evolve and provides an ongoing challenge with new technologies and enhanced regulations.
 I am passionate about paying it forward by identifying and fostering leaders.
 It has become one of my daily principal drivers.

-Jeremy is responsible for overseeing various functions and teams within the centralized, enterprise TPRM Program, including quality assurance, policy and audit/exam management, fourth party risk, joint venture/strategic alliance risk, merger and acquisition operational risk, and enterprise RCSA third party risk.
+Jeremy is responsible for overseeing various functions and teams within the centralized, enterprise TPRM Program, including quality assurance, policy and audit/exam management, fourth party risk, joint venture/strategic alliance risk, merger and acquisition operational risk, enterprise RCSA third party risk and external risk request management.
 Jeremy graduated with an Economics degree from the University of Minnesota and a Juris Doctor from the William Mitchell College of Law in St. Paul, MN.
 Prior to U.S. Bank, Jeremy worked for a legal publishing company and subsequently clerked for a District Court Judge in Hennepin County, MN.

 Gary Savill is Head of Risk for Saga Group and has over 12 years of extensive risk management expertise, working previously in general insurance for AXA UK for 10 years and as Deputy Head of Operations for Sanlam Investment Management for 4 years.
 Gary is a Chartered Management Accountant, qualifying whilst working for Nestle UK and is also a Specialist member of the IRM and member of the Institute of Management.